trevorabel/trevorabel.github.io/testPlan.md

 1. Input validation for file pathnames
 2. Input validation for method selection
-3. Input validation for Caesarean cipher shift (only allows numbers 1 - 26)
-4. Caesarean encryption cipher shift
+3. Caesarean encryption cipher shift
-5. Caesarean decryption reverse shift
+4. Caesarean decryption reverse shift
-6. BufferedReader method to pull text from the file
+5. BufferedReader method to pull text from the file
-7. DES instanced encryption to encrypt file text
+6. DES instanced encryption to encrypt file text
-8. DES instanced decryption to decrypt the encrypted file text
+7. DES instanced decryption to decrypt the encrypted file text
-9. AES 256 encryption generated IV and Secret Key for creating encryption
+8. AES 256 encryption generated IV and Secret Key for creating encryption
-10. AES 256 decryption passing the ciphertext, IV, and Secret Key for decryption
+9. AES 256 decryption passing the ciphertext, IV, and Secret Key for decryption

 The above elements are vital to the operation of the project, therefore, are the foci of the user testing phase to receive feedback and see the operation of these elements while being operated by someone with no background on the project.